-Rich comes back to the station he launched in 2001 rejoining the 1290 as Program Director and on-air talent.
-Rich is known across the country as one of the best sports talk show and pre- and post-game show host in America.
+Rich comes back to the station he launched in 2001 rejoining 1290 as Program Director and on-air talent.
+Rich is known across the country as one of the best sports talk shows and pre-and post-game show hosts in America.
 Herrera brings over 25 years of sports radio experience to Tucson.
-He began his radio career in California with his big break coming in the 1995 when he went to work at KMAX “Sports To The Max” in Los Angeles.
+He began his radio career in California with his big break coming in 1995 when he went to work at KMAX “Sports To The Max” in Los Angeles.
 After a few months on the station, he was paired with former NFL great Bob Golic and the duo hosted middays in the second biggest radio market in the nation.
-The show was picked up for national syndication by Sports Fan Radio soon afterwards.
+The show was picked up for national syndication by Sports Fan Radio soon afterward.

-His next stop was also in the Bay Area as he moved across the bay to become post-game show host for the Oakland Athletics.
-Herrera also hosted middays nationally on Sports Fan Radio while with the A’s.
+While in the Bay Area as he moved across the bay to become a post-game show host for the Oakland Athletics.
+Herrera also hosted middays nationally on Sports Fan Radio.